Toshio Richard Omori

-In December 1942, Toshio was sent by the Army to MIS Language School at Camp Savage, Minnesota, for training as a Japanese language translator.
-He graduated in June 1943 and worked as a translator with the Military Intelligence Service.
-From October 1943 to September 1945, he was a Japanese language translator, assigned to Allied Translator and Interpreter Service (ATIS), Military Intelligence General Headquarters, translating medical documents.
+Upon arrival at Camp McCoy, Wisconsin, where Omori was an Assistant Squad Leader with B Company, but he was not destined to fight as an infantryman.
+In December 1942, Toshio was sent by the Army to Military Intelligence Service Language School (MISLS) at Camp Savage, Minnesota, for training as a Japanese language translator.
+He graduated in June 1943, and worked as a translator with the MIS.
+From October 1943 to September 1945, he was a Japanese language translator, assigned to Allied Translator and Interpreter Service (ATIS), Military Intelligence General Headquarters in Australia, translating medical documents.

 On August 27, 1949, he married Betty Misono Kurasaki of Kapaa, Kauai, and they raised a family of five children.
 He reenlisted in the Army and throughout his career was stationed in Okinawa; Fort Bragg, North Carolina; Fort Holabird, Maryland; Japan; and Washington, DC.

 After retiring from the U.S. Army with the rank of Major, Richard worked as a civilian employee research analyst in the Office of the Surgeon General – Medical Intelligence Office, and also at the Armed Forces Medical Intelligence Center, in Fort Detrick, Maryland.
 Upon his retirement from government service, he enjoyed visiting his grandchildren, bowling, and golfing.
 An avid bowler all his life, he bowled with the Fort Belvoir Seniors until the age of 96.

 Researched and written in 2021 by the Sons & Daughters of the Regimental Combat Team with the assistance of the Omori family.